Types of Oil Painting Brushes

 Old brushes:

 The bristles of brushes split with time.
-Old brushes have an advantage in creating randomness, so it is good to keep them for specific tasks.
+Old brushes have an advantage in creating randomness, so it is good to keep them for specific tasks, especially for texture.

 For precision, I cut or tear off the hairs that split.